Henrygb/Weight_Lifting/index.md

 ```

-20 observations are not sufficient to see precisely how close the out-of-model accuracy is in fact to 100% as one error would drop the result to 95%.
+Unlike the validation set with over 3900 observations, the 20 observations in the provided test set are not sufficient to see precisely how close the out-of-model accuracy is in fact to 100% as one error would drop the result to 95%.
 In fact, all 20 predictions were subsequently validated as correct.